griphiam/markphilpot_com/content/2019/2019_02_anime_winter_first.md

 <div class="studio">Tezuka Productions</div>

 On first glance, this appears to be a basic harem trope filled show, but there was something about the handling of the characters that gives me hope that there might be something more to it.
+The one issue is there are *a lot* of off model shots in this show early on.
+If they are going off model already in episode 2 and 3, I shudder to think where they will be at 10 and 11.

+That being said, the manga looks very good so that might be a better alternative.